AidenRourke/klipfolio/README.md

 - view more downward expansion
 - Metric percentage change
 - Increase page size for filter results if filtered by that category
+- Refact Tag Filter to remove API queries from component